PsuAstro528/lab2-start-Spring2019/README.md

 Remember, that you need follow the provided link to create your own private copy of this lab's repository on GitHub.com.
 See the
 [help on the course website](https://psuastro528.github.io/lessons/how-to-use-aci/) for instructions on cloning, commiting, pushing and submiting your work

-## Exercise 1
-#### Goal 1:  Compare numerical stability of different integrators
+## Exercise 1:  Benchmarking Code, Big-O notation, Compute vs Memory Limits
-#### Goal 2:  Benchmark different integration algorithms
+### Goal 1: Benchmark functions accurately
+### Goal 2:  Predict cost of an algorithm based on Big-O notation
+### Goal 3:  Identify real world complications that affect scaling

-From your Jupyter notebook server, work through ex1.ipynb
+From your Jupyter notebook server, work through ex1.ipynb.

-## Exercise 2
+## Exercise 2:  Numerical Stability of N-body Integration
-#### Goal: Practice writing documentation, assertions and unit test
+### Goal 1:  Integrate differential equations
+### Goal 2:  Compare the accuracy of results as a function of time step, order and algorithm
+### Goal 3:  Recognize importance of numerical stability

-From your Jupyter notebook server, work through ex2.ipynb
+From your Jupyter notebook server, work through ex2.ipynb.

-## Exercise 3
-#### Goal: TBD
+## Exercise 3:  Model for Radial Velocity of a Star with no Planet
+### Goal:  Write effective tests for floating point calculations
+### Goal:  Reduce risk of bugs by using composite types and named function parameters
+### Goal:  Catch problems early by adding assertions
+### Goal:  Implement continuous integration testing
+### Goal:  Calculate the likelihood of simulated observations accurately
+### Goal:  Validate code via both visual and quantiative tests

-From your Jupyter notebook server, work through ex3.ipynb
+From your Jupyter notebook server, work through ex3.ipynb.
+Forthis lab, you will also edit 'test/test3.jl'.

 #### Submit your repository
-Once you're ready to commit and push your responces, look at the [help on the course website](https://psuastro528.github.io/lessons/week1/how-to-use-aci/) for instructions on commiting, pushing and submiting your work.
+Once you're ready to commit and push your responces, look at the [help on the course website](https://psuastro528.github.io/lessons/week1/how-to-use-aci/) for instructions on creating ex?.jmd files, commiting, pushing and submiting your work via a pull request from your repository.